quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part30_21.6_Readings_a.md

 #### CTMC with Setup Time

 Background context: This exercise involves creating a continuous-time Markov chain (CTMC) for different queueing scenarios where jobs are affected by setup times.
-The setup time \(I\) can be exponentially distributed or Erlang-2 distributed, and the goal is to analyze response time.
+The setup time $I$ can be exponentially distributed or Erlang-2 distributed, and the goal is to analyze response time.

 :p How would you draw a CTMC for an M/M/1 queue with an exponential setup time?
 ??x
-For an M/M/1 queue with an exponential setup time, where \(I \sim Exp(\alpha)\), we need to define the states and transitions.
+For an M/M/1 queue with an exponential setup time, where $I \sim Exp(\alpha)$, we need to define the states and transitions.
 The states include the number of customers in the system plus the state indicating if a server is being set up.

 ```java
 // Pseudocode for drawing CTMC with Exponential setup time